 - freshly ground pepper

 - Cut cauliflower into florets.
 Working in batches, add florets into a food processor and blitz until you get fine cauliflower rice.

 - Heat the olive oil in a large pan over medium-high heat.
 Add the minced garlic and let that cook for about 30 seconds to release the fragrance.
 Next, add the cauliflower rice and cook for about 2 minutes, stirring frequently.

 - Add the cornmeal and the vegetable broth and stir to mix everything together.
-Reduce the heat to medium and let everything simmer for 8 to 10 minutes.
-If you find that all the liquids have evaporated before the cornmeal looks softened, add water, about 1/2 cup at a time.
+Reduce the heat to medium-low and let everything simmer for about 20 minutes.
+If you find that all the liquids have evaporated before the cornmeal looks softened, add water, about 1/2 cup at a time and stir to distribute the water.
 Add the thyme, porcini mushroom powder, butter, cheese and salt and stir until the ingredients have melted.
 Turn off the heat and cover the pan with a lid while you cook the mushrooms.
 The cornmeal will continue to absorb all the liquids.

 - Heat 1 tablespoon of olive oil in a separate pan.
 Add sliced mushrooms and cook for 4 to 5 minutes, stirring frequently.
 Sprinkle a small pinch of salt on top.

 - Dish up cauliflower polenta into bowls and top with some mushrooms.
 Sprinkle some chives, red pepper flakes and ground pepper on top.
 Serve immediately.

 NUTRITION INFORMATION: Makes about 4 Servings.
 Amount per serving: Calories: 382, Total Fat 20g, Saturated Fat: 8g, Sodium: 461mg, Cholesterol: 30mg, Total Carbohydrate: 42g, Dietary Fiber: 6g, Sugar: 4g, Protein 10g